DCAN-Labs/BIBSnet/README.md

                         Name of the stage to run last.
 By default, this will be the postbibsnet stage.
 Valid choices: prebibsnet, bibsnet, postbibsnet -ses SESSION, --session SESSION, --session-id SESSION
-                        The name of the session to processes participant data for.
-Example: baseline_year1 --overwrite, --overwrite-old
+                        The name of the session to processes participant data for, without 'ses-'prefix.
+Example: baselineyear1
+  --overwrite, --overwrite-old
                         Include this flag to overwrite any previous CABINET outputs in the derivatives sub- directories.
 Otherwise, by default CABINET will skip creating any CABINET output files that